What Should I Do If I’m Failing a Class?

 1. Assess Your Current Grade

-Start by figuring out where you stand.
-Use our Grade Calculator to input your current scores, quizzes, tests, homework, and participation and calculate your overall percentage.
-This will show you:
+Start by figuring out where you’re at.
+Use our Grade Calculator to input scores from quizzes, tests, homework, and participation to see your overall percentage.
+This shows:

 • How close (or far) you are from passing